driade/phpfmt8/README.md

 [![PHPFmt](https://github.com/driade/phpfmt8/actions/workflows/github.yml/badge.svg)](https://github.com/driade/phpfmt8/actions/workflows/github.yml)

-This is project is a clone of https://github.com/nanch/phpfmt_stable with PHP 8 support and numerous bugfixes, since the original project is abandoned.
+This project is a clone of https://github.com/nanch/phpfmt_stable with PHP 8 support and numerous bugfixes, since the original project is abandoned.

 ## Contributing

-Please don't hesitate opening a pull request or an issue in case you find somethign wrong.
+Please don't hesitate opening a pull request or an issue in case you find something wrong.
 Provide as much information as you can, with code samples of the expected result, to make it easier to spot the error.

 ## Installation